A restriction isomorphism for zero-cycles with coefficients in Milnor K-theory: Introduction

-In this article, we study the restriction homomorphism on higher Chow groups
+In this article we study the restriction homomorphism on higher Chow groups

 for $i-j=d$.
-The restriction homomorphism $res^{CH}$ is defined to be the composition
+We recall the definition of the restriction homomorphism $res^{\CH}$ from \cite[Sec.
+2]{Lu16}.
+It is defined to be the composition

-Here $\cdot(-\pi)$ is the product with a local parameter $-\pi\in CH^1(K,1)=K^{\times}$ defined in \cite[Sec.
+Here $\cdot(-\pi)$ is the product with a local parameter $-\pi\in \CH^1(K,1)=K^{\times}$ defined in \cite[Sec.
 5]{Bl86} and $\partial$ is the boundary map coming from the localization sequence for higher Chow groups (see \cite{Le01}).
-We call the composition a specialisation map and denote it by $sp^{CH}_\pi$.
-We note that $res^{CH}$ is independent of the choice of $\pi$ whereas $sp^{CH}_\pi$ depends on it.
-For more details see \cite[Sec.
-3]{ADIKMP} or \cite{Lu16}.
-We denote higher Chow groups with coefficients in a ring $\Lambda$ by $CH^j(X,j-d)_{\Lambda}$.
-Our main result is the following: \begin{theorem} Let $\Lambda=\Z/n\Z$.
-Then the restriction map
+We call the composition a specialisation map and denote it by $sp^{\CH}_\pi$.
+One notes that $res^{\CH}$ is independent of the choice of $\pi$ whereas $sp^{\CH}_\pi$ depends on it.
+We denote higher Chow groups with coefficients in a ring $\Lambda$ by $\CH^j(X,j-d)_{\Lambda}$.
+From now on let $n$ be an integer greater than $1$ and invertible in $k$ and let $\Lambda=\Z/n\Z$.
+The main result of this article is the following: \begin{theorem}[Thm. \ref{maintheoremintext}] The restriction map

 is an isomorphism for all $j$. \end{theorem} This was conjectured in \cite[Conj.
 10.3]{KEW16} by Kerz, Esnault and Wittenberg.
-More precisely, they conjecture that the corresponding restriction homomorphism for motivic cohomology $res:H^{i,j}(X,\mathbb{Z}/n\mathbb{Z})\rightarrow H^{i,j}_{cdh}(X_0,\mathbb{Z}/n\mathbb{Z})$ is an isomorphism for $i-j=d$.
-We note that the case $j=d$ was first proved in \cite{SS10} assuming that $k$ is finite or separably closed and then generalised to arbitrary perfect residue fields in \cite{KEW16} using an idea of Bloch put forward in \cite{EWB16}.
+More precisely, they conjecture that the corresponding restriction homomorphism for motivic cohomology $res:H^{i,j}(X,\mathbb{Z}/n\mathbb{Z})\rightarrow H^{i,j}_{\mathrm{cdh}}(X_0,\mathbb{Z}/n\mathbb{Z})$ is an isomorphism for $i-j=d$.
+The case $j=d$ was first proved in \cite{SS10} assuming that $k$ is finite or separably closed and then generalised to arbitrary perfect residue fields in \cite{KEW16} using an idea of Bloch put forward in \cite{EWB16}.

-For $j=d+1$ and $k$ finite, theorem \ref{thmspchowmil} also follows from the Kato conjectures.
-In fact, Jannsen and Saito observe that for $j=d+1$ and $k$ finite, the \'etale cycle class map
+For $j=d+1$ and $k$ finite, Theorem \ref{thmspchowmil} also follows from the Kato conjectures.
+In fact, Jannsen and Saito observe in \cite{JS} that for $j=d+1$ and $k$ finite, the \'etale cycle class map

 fits into the exact sequence